sf-wdi-37/dom-manipulation/README.md

 ## ES6 String templates

-You may find that you want to use jQuery to insert new HTML into your page (especially in response to events).
-Imagine you want to insert this hunk of HTML every time a user fills out a form.
+You may find that you want to use jQuery to insert a large chunk of new HTML into your page (especially in response to events).
+Imagine you want to insert this HTML every time a user fills out a form.

 ```html
 <div class="thanks-message">